spham395/05-Python-Programming/06_advanced/06_metaclasses.md

 * Notice how it too was built using Meta?

-<a href="https://github.com/CyberTrainingUSAF/07-Python-Programming/blob/master/00-Table-of-Contents.md" rel="Return to TOC"> Return to TOC </a>
+---
+**End of Python Subject**

 <a href="https://github.com/CyberTrainingUSAF/08-Network-Programming/blob/master/00-Table-of-Contents.md" > Continue to Network Programming Subject </a>

+<a href="https://github.com/CyberTrainingUSAF/01-Course-Introduction-and-setup/blob/master/README.md" rel="Return to Course Introduction"> Return to Course introduction </a>